 - Don’t be afraid to say no. That means don’t go to parties when you don’t really have time.
 Don’t take on events that will crowd your time.
 Don’t overextend yourself.

 - Eat more veggies and fruits.
+A well-balanced diet will fend off potential disease and illnesses.

 Give Yourself a Break

-Dr. Sally Taylor, senior vice president and chief of behavioral medicine at University Health, offers these two pieces of holiday advice: “Give yourself a break and keep it simple.”
+Dr. Sally Taylor, senior vice president and chief of behavioral medicine at University Health, offers two pieces of holiday advice: “Give yourself a break and keep it simple.”

 Your holiday to-do list might seem endless.
 Give yourself regular “self-care” breaks to disconnect from that activity, even for just a few minutes.
 Take a walk, listen to some music or find a quiet spot to catch a second wind.